If you had to pick between only racing or only training for the rest of your life, which one would you choose?

 I’ve always favoured the training side of the spectrum, choosing the daily endorphin hit over the cannon blast of racing—as meaningful and memorable as my race experiences have been.
 But this year, race-prohibitive injuries have forced me back into the arms of that first love.
 IRONMAN 70.3 Coeur d’Alene is two weeks away, and, thanks to what seems like stress fracture number two, I’ll be swimming laps in the above pool rather than donning my aero helmet for the first race of the year.
 (I had to withdraw from Oceanside a few weeks out as well, so 2017 is now 0 for 2.)

 So far, it’s been a vanilla year.
 Despite the word’s pejorative connotation, I mean that in the context of my little soft-serve analogy.
-If done right, vanilla can be mind-blowing.
-It’s also extremely flexible and works with everything.
+With love and attention, vanilla can be damn delicious.
+It also works with everything (rhubarb, chocolate, espresso…injury).

 » It’s summerer in Vancouver, a city that could win Most Amazing Outdoor Pools Per Capita contest hands-down.